 Throw a coin over your left shoulder into Trevi Fountain, the legend claims, and you are sure to eventually return to the city.
 Undoubtedly one of the most photographed sites in the city, the fountain was designed by architect Nicola Salvi and built in 1762.
 Toddlers will love to throw coins in the Fountain, although they might find it a bit tricky to coordinate the over the shoulder throw!

 Built in the 17th century, Villa Borghese was once the private suburban estate of Scipione Borghese, a prominent cardinal and an avid art collector.
 This estate on the edge of Rome includes a villa with an extensive art collection that Borghese assembled over several decades.
-The sprawling estate covers about 80 hectares (200 acres) and includes one of Rome’s most celebrated parks and landscape gardens.
+The sprawling estate covers about 80 hectares (200 acres) and includes one of Rome’s most celebrated parks and landscaped gardens.
 Designed in the naturalistic English manner and developed from sketches drawn by Borghese himself, the well-maintained gardens now attract art lovers, walkers, cyclists, and picnickers.
 You can rent bicycles at several points around the park.
 Toddlers will love the opportunity to run wild and free!

 Watch a movie

 There is also Cinema dei Piccoli in Villa Borghese, which shows children’s films in the afternoon on Saturdays.
-The 82 year old cinema is the smallest in the world according to the Guinness Book of Records, and seats just 63.
+The 82-year-old cinema is the smallest in the world according to the Guinness Book of Records and seats just 63.

 Watch a puppet show

 San Carlino puppet shows look fantastic for toddlers.
 The shows change often, so check online before your visit to Rome with a toddler to see what will be playing while you are there.
 The plays offer a mix of actors, puppets and live music.